packo97/Blockchain_Project/README.md

 We must add a field "extra" on our transaction and make the possibility to transaction with this "extra" field to have a different validation.

 Suppose that we want implement IOT.

-Iot must send in a transaction is content (for example *(WEIGHT;USER_ID)*) in extra field, and as event and vote *(IOT_EVENT;0)*.
+IOT must send in a transaction is content (for example *(WEIGHT;USER_ID)*) in extra field, and as event and vote *(IOT_EVENT;0)*.

-It apparently can go well, but it violate our first most important validation rule! (more votes for a singl event!)
+It apparently can go well, but it violate our first most important validation rule!
+* **more votes for a singl event!**